ethereumclassic/Cloud-Template/Azure/ethereumclassic-go-ubuntu/README.md

  c. expand your resources, and public ip address of your node.

-2. Connect to your eth node
+2. Connect to your etc node
  a.
 SSH to the public ip of your node as the user you specified for `adminUsername`
  b.
 Enter your `adminPassword`